rachelfheaton/False_Attribution_Screenshots-CASPER/README.md

 #### • removal of attributions to prior work

-#### • removal of statements of authorship by the original creators of the work
+#### • removal of statements of authorship and credit by the original creators of the work

 #### • removal of the citation to the dissertation of the student that produced the research